Malivil/TTT-Randomat-20/README.md

 \
 _ttt_randomat_clowninaround - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_clowninaround_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
-_ttt_randomat_clowninaround_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.
+_ttt_randomat_clowninaround_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_clowninaround_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.

 ## Come on and SLAM!
 Gives everyone an M4 SLAM and only allows players to use the M4 SLAM for the duration of the event.
 Will not trigger if there is a Jester or a Swapper since they cannot win during this event.